kapardine/esp8266_FreeRTOS/README.md

 #esp8266_FreeRTOS
 Based on the following repositories, this has the code according to my needs.
-Nomajor functional changes.
+No major functional changes.
 Feel free to use.

 #rBOOT

-It is an open source bootloader designed for ESP8266 but Richard A Burton. http://richard.burtons.org
+It is an open source bootloader designed for ESP8266 by Richard A Burton. http://richard.burtons.org

 It is a replacement for the binary blob supplied with the SDK.
 Advantages-Supports upto 256 roms and written in C.